ernie/the_setup/05_docker/README.md

 On OS X, we need to use boot2docker and VirtualBox in order to run a minimal distro of Linux, since Docker works via the Linux kernel's containment features.
 Fortunately, we can still do all of this via Homebrew, so we never have to see an Oracle software installation window.
-We also want to use Fig, which can spin up an entire fleet of docker containers.
+We also want to use docker-compose, which can spin up an entire fleet of docker containers.

     brew install caskroom/cask/brew-cask
     brew cask install virtualbox
     brew install boot2docker
     boot2docker upgrade
-    brew install fig
+    brew install docker-compose

 ## The Configuration